Copycat Recipe: But don't call it Subway #3 The Monster

 Tip: You may be tempted to saute the green pepper and onion with the steak and that would be tasty.
 But keeping them fresh balances out the richness of that bacon fat, also giving you that crisp veggie texture element to enjoy.

 There you have it, the More Than a Monster Sandwich!
 Enjoy!
 I think you'll prefer it over what Subway offers and it's cheaper to make too.
 Subway's six-inch sandwich carries a suggested price of $6.39.
 Making your own more generously portioned six-inch sandwich at home will save you a couple of bucks, with plenty of ingredients left over to make more!

 $pend Wisely My Friends...

 Enjoy this post?

-If you appreciate these date night suggestions and want to support more great content on BachelorontheCheap.com, you can help keep this site going with a one-time or a monthly donation.
+If you appreciate these food reviews and want to support more great content on BachelorontheCheap.com, you can help keep this site going with a one-time or monthly donation.
 Thank you so much for your support! ~ Mike